felias-fogg/dw-link/docs/wishlist.md

 List of tasks done:

+* Important (3.1.0): When trying to debug the boarduino at 5V with the probe shield, the feedback
+  is: `Wrong Wiring`.
+It works flawlessly with a lot of other boards (ATtiny, UNO, ...), with other shields, with 5V, you name it --> turned out to be that the boarduino had a particularly strong pull-down resistor.
+That is, the cure is to use 1K pull-ups on the SPI lines!

 * `monitor clock` command that displays the current clock setting -- well, redesigned all monitor commands!